What is an Engine Temperature Sensor?

 The Engine Temperature Sensor accurately measures the engine coolant temperature.
 Thereby, it gives an indication of the temperature of the engine.

 How does an Engine Temperature Sensor work?

-Engine temperature sensor is a type of sensor that changes its resistance with temperature.
+The engine temperature sensor is a type of sensor that changes its resistance with temperature.
 Many critical engine functions such as selection of air-fuel ratio, fuel injection timing, ignition timing etc. depend on the engine’s temperature.
-This is because a cold engine requires rich air-fuel mixture; whereas the engine running at optimum operating temperature requires a lean mixture.
+This is because a cold engine requires a rich air-fuel mixture; whereas the engine running at optimum operating temperature requires a lean mixture.

 Where is the Coolant Temperature sensor located?

 Engine Coolant Temperature sensor is primarily located in the coolant passage of the liquid cooled engine; typically near the thermostat valve.